awsdocs/aws-systems-manager-user-guide/doc_source/security_iam_service-with-iam.md

 "Resource": "arn:aws:ssm:us-east-2:123456789012:maintenancewindow/*"
 ```

-For `Parameter Store` API actions, you can provide or restrict access to all parameters in one level of a hierarchy by using hierarchical names and AWS Identity and Access Management \(IAM\) policies as follows\.
+For `Parameter Store` API operations, you can provide or restrict access to all parameters in one level of a hierarchy by using hierarchical names and AWS Identity and Access Management \(IAM\) policies as follows\.

 ```
 "Resource": "arn:aws:ssm:us-west-2:123456789012:parameter/Dev/ERP/Oracle/*"
 ```

-Some Systems Manager actions, such as those for creating resources, cannot be performed on a specific resource\.
+Some Systems Manager actions, such as those for creating resources, can't be performed on a specific resource\.
 In those cases, you must use the wildcard \(\*\)\.

 ```
 "Resource": "*"
 ```

-Some Systems Manager API actions accept multiple resources\.
+Some Systems Manager API operations accept multiple resources\.
 To specify multiple resources in a single statement, separate their ARNs with commas as follows\.

 ```
 "Resource": [